Imperator: Rome: Development

 The game was developed by Paradox Development Studio and directed by Johan Andersson.
-Formally unveiled in May 2018, the game was released on 25 April the following year for Microsoft Windows, macOS, and Linux.
+Formally unveiled in May 2018, the game was released on 25 April 2019 for Windows, macOS, and Linux.
 Imperator: Rome focuses primarily on nations and empires, with a small focus on character management like the game set after it timewise, Crusader Kings III; Andersson hoped that Paradox could make a modern sequel to Europa Universalis: Rome.
 As with recent Paradox Development Studio games, Imperator: Rome was built using the Clausewitz Engine, but with the addition of new software known as "Jomini" (named after 19th century general Antoine-Henri Jomini) that allows for easier and faster creation of mods.

-The development and support for the game was paused by Paradox Interactive on 30 April 2021.
-On 27 June 2022, a post on the Paradox Interactive Forums received a response from a community manager stating that all support and development on the game has been cancelled.
+Development and support for the game was suspended by Paradox Interactive by May 2021.
+In June 2022, Paradox announced that the game would receive no further updates unless it was acquired by another studio or there was a surge in demand for the game.

-Expansions
+On the anniversary of the game's launch in 2023, Imperator: Rome received a patch that is accessible through an open beta.
+However, it was stressed that this was not a revival of development on the game.

+In April 2024, Paradox released the 2.0.4 "Augustus" version to the main product channel on all supported platforms.
+This was followed by patch 2.0.5, which was released to the beta channel in December 2024.

+Downloadable content

 Reception

 The game received "generally favorable reviews", according to review aggregator Metacritic.
 IGN praised the game for its depth, "the amount of detailed, strategic stuff crammed into Imperator: Rome is equal parts impressive and daunting", while criticizing the game's user interface and tribal nations.
 The review also praised the game's political system, writing that the political warfare between people within nations is "a great driver of character interaction".
 PC Gamer described the game as "uniting systems from the most recent games" while still being "more cohesive than a 'greatest hits' compilation".
 Despite lower user ratings than they expected, the game's sales surpassed Paradox's expectations.